 - Difficult to remove the weights from the pouches

-What we didn't like is that the pouches are tight, and that makes it tough to get the weights in and out.
+What I didn't like is that the pouches are tight, and that makes it tough to get the weights in and out.

 It’s also a good weighted vest for women and men, as the straps are highly adjustable to different body sizes.